RinLovesYou/Flipnote-Encoder/README.md

 * Q: why won't it play on my dsi?
 A: You don't have the flipnote private key
 * Q: Can you give it to me?
 A: no good luck googling for it
 * Q: Can you add x?
 A: Yes!
 Maybe! suggest in [issues](https://github.com/RinLovesYou/Flipnote-Signer/issues)
+* Q: Is this open source?
+A: Yes! you can find the source code [here](https://dotnet.microsoft.com/download).

 [discord:](https://discord.gg/MBM9ZeAjna) `Rin#6969`